varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/CustomFonts.md

 }
 ```

-Finally, you can reference the font in your code:
+At this point, you can reference the font in your code:

 ```kotlin
 Column(Modifier.fontFamily("Lobster")) {